Hyrax

 Hyraxes (from Ancient Greek ὕραξ hýrax 'shrew-mouse'), also called dassies, are small, stout, thickset, herbivorous mammals in the family Procaviidae within the order Hyracoidea.
 Hyraxes are well-furred, rotund animals with short tails.
 Modern hyraxes are typically between 30 and 70 cm in length and weigh between 2 and 5 kg.
 They are superficially similar to marmots or over-large pikas but are much more closely related to elephants and sirenians.
 Hyraxes have a life span of 9 to 14 years.
 Both types of "rock" hyrax (P. capensis and H. brucei) live on rock outcrops, including cliffs in Ethiopia and isolated granite outcrops called koppies in southern Africa.

 Almost all hyraxes are limited to Africa; the exception is the rock hyrax (P. capensis) which is also found in adjacent parts of the Middle East.

-Hyraxes were a much more diverse group in the past encompassing species considerably larger than modern hyraxes.
-The largest known extinct hyrax, Titanohyrax ultimus, has been estimated to weigh 600-1300 kg, comparable to a rhinoceros.
+Hyracoids were a much more diverse group in the past encompassing species considerably larger than modern hyraxes.
+The largest known extinct hyracoid, Titanohyrax ultimus, has been estimated to weigh 600-1300 kg, comparable to a water buffalo.